Tarmgas/dynge-Nest/README.md

 1. The app folder is in deploy/*your os*/

-1. Include the latest _DYNGEdaemon_ and _DYNGE-walletd_ (rename dynge-service to DYNGE-walletd) builds in:
+1. Include the latest _DYNGEdaemon_ (rename Dynged to DYNGEdaemon) and _DYNGE-walletd_ (rename dynge-service to DYNGE-walletd) builds in:
     * Windows: in the app folder
     * Mac: in DYNGE-Nest.app/Contents/